 Rolex Explorer II 216570 Price

 The price of a Rolex Explorer II ref.
 216570 watch can vary depending on its age, dial color, overall condition, and whether or not the watch still has its original box and papers.
-As of June 2021, prices for reference 216750 watches can range anywhere between $10,000 to $14,000, which is significantly more than the original retail price of the reference 216570, yet still on the lower side relative to the current prices for modern stainless steel Rolex sports watches.
+As of June 2021, prices for reference 216750 watches can range anywhere between $10,000 to $14,000, which is significantly more than the original retail price of the reference 216570, yet still on the lower side relative to the current prices for Rolex watches.

 It is also worth noting that although retail prices were identical for the black and white dial examples of the Explorer II 216750, open-market prices for the “Polar” models are noticeably higher, with some collectors willing to pay up to a few thousand dollars more for an otherwise identical watch that has a white “Polar” dial.
 Additionally, this trend is not exclusive to just the reference 216570, and nearly all “Polar” Explorer II watches, regardless of reference, are worth more than their classic black dial counterparts.